Our Expertise

 Will in Greece

-A will in Greece may be secret, public or handwritten; it must always be drawn up personally by the testator: there is, therefore, no possibility of a will drawn up by a representative or proxy.
+A will in Greece must always be drawn up personally by the testator: there is, therefore, no possibility of a will drawn up by a representative or proxy.

 Only a natural person may make a will.
 In contrast, natural persons already at least conceived at the time of the testator’s death and legal persons already legally established at the time of death may inherit.